Shenzhou 15: Return

 Shenzhou 15 returned to Earth on 3 June 2023, landing at the Dongfeng landing site in the Gobi Desert in Inner Mongolia at 22:33 UTC.

 Uncontrolled reentry of Orbital Module

 Orbital Module reentry seen from Big Bend National Park (bottom right).
 Note also Milky Way (center) and Zodiacal Light (right).

-On 02 April 2024 at 08:40 UTC the 1500-kg (3300-pound) Shenzhou 15 Orbital Module reentered the Earth's atmosphere in an uncontrolled fashion over California.
+On 2 April 2024 at 08:40 UTC the 1500 kg Shenzhou 15 Orbital Module reentered the Earth's atmosphere in an uncontrolled fashion over California.

 The Orbital Module burned in the atmosphere creating a blazing fireball witnessed by several people.

-It was originally mistaken as the possible reentry of a SpaceX Falcon-9 stage involved in the Starlink Group 7-18 launch that had taken place a few hours earlier or even for the launch itself before associations such as the American Meteor Society and the AAVSO identified it properly.
+It was originally mistaken as the possible reentry of a SpaceX Falcon 9 stage that had launched the Starlink Group 7-18 launch that had taken place a few hours earlier or even for the launch itself before associations such as the American Meteor Society and the AAVSO identified it properly.

 The uncontrolled reentry also raised criticism over proper disposal of space debris to avoid the associated danger to artificial satellites as well as people on the ground.